I am passionate about missing persons cases due to a personal family experience of having someone go missing in my family.

-September 2011, her family has hope once again as Rebecca's facebook password has changed after her family took control of it.
+In September 2011, her family had hope once again as Rebecca's Facebook password was changed after her family took control of it.
 They had logged in to investigate more and to try to find clues as to what happened with her.
 Rebecca's uncle, John, told her parents that her password had been changed from her original one.
 I can’t find any information if anything has been posted on her profile after the password had been changed.

 Lawsuit Against Disney

-March 2014, the Coriams sue Disney for failing in their duty to care and keep their daughter safe.
-The family also claims they waited 4 hours to notify the U.S. Coastguard and almost 7 hours to notify the authority with jurisdiction of the investigation, the Bahamian Police.
+In March 2014, the Coriams sued Disney for failing in their duty to care and keep their daughter safe.
+The family also claimed they waited four hours to notify the U.S. Coast Guard and almost seven hours to notify the authority with jurisdiction of the investigation, the Bahamian Police.
 Disney denied this and said their claims had no merit.
 The family and Disney settled out of court sometime in 2015.
-I tried to look for more information about this case, and more details but I was unable to find any more on this lawsuit.
+I tried to look for more information about this case but I was unable to find any more on this lawsuit.

 Relationship and Sexual Assault

 Rebecca had made a close friend on the cruise ship and she confided in her about her personal life.
 Her name was Melissa and she told Ronson that Rebecca's relationship with her partner was very intense both when it was great and when it was awful.
 Melissa thinks she might have been on the phone with her partner and that was why she was so distraught around the time she went missing.
 Melissa said that while bubbly, Rebecca was also a risk taker and loved being on Deck 5.
 She would sometimes climb over the large steel wall to sit on the edge of the boat and she may have done so that night/morning to clear her head and didn't realize she had made a mistake until it was too late.